SEEING PALESTINE: POLITICAL TOURISM

 On the application form for the excursion I had been given the option of paying extra money for a private room.
 I thought, what the heck, I’m getting on, why not go first class?
 And asked for the private room.
 No extra charges had been levied but I assumed they would be when when I checked in.

-Not only did I not get a private room, I had to sleep with Henry, a big, hairy, Jewish radical from California, approximately 250 pounds.
-And I do mean hairy, not especially handsome either, about my age, early sixties.
+But not only did I not get a private room, I had to sleep with Henry, a great big, hairy, Jewish radical from California, approximately 250 pounds.
+And I mean very hairy, not especially handsome either, about my age, sixty.

 Oh well, I thought, it’s just a couple of months, and I’m not a complainer.
 Besides, I knew nothing of the exigencies of our organizers.
 And I liked him.
 It would not make sense to start my visit with demands for special consideration.

-Moreover, the accommodation was pleasant.
-And luckily, we had a king-sized bed, so we never got tangled up in the night.
-Moreover, on Henry’s behalf, I will say right here that he did not fart, at least that I ever noticed.
+Moreover, the accommodation was pleasant; and we had a king-sized bed, so we didn’t have to get tangled up in the night; and we never did.
+Moreover, on Henry’s behalf, I will say here and now that he did not fart, at least that I ever noticed.
 I might have let slip one or two, certainly nothing offensive.

-Unlike myself, who I would characterize as Justice-Lite, Henry was the real deal when it came to protesting.
+Unlike myself, whom I would characterize as Justice-Lite, Henry was the real deal when it came to protesting.
 Like myself he had done some during the Vietnam war, but unlike myself, he had kept at it his whole life long.
 For a living he had been a technology writer for the San Francisco Chronicle, but he lost that job on account of being out of the office to protest the Iraq war.
-(My protest of that war was a cardboard sign about one foot square, saying in my printing: DON’T WRECK IRAQ.
-I walked it around one day in Tucson.
-I guess I also wrote some letters and poems, at least as unseen as my sign.
+My protest of that war was a cardboard sign about one foot square, saying in my printing in magic marker: DON’T WRECK IRAQ.
+I walked it around Tucson with it one day.
+I guess I also wrote some letters and poems, probably as little seen as my sign.

 Henry first visited Israel as a toddler.
 His father was a tax expert and the Israeli government needed guidance setting up their system of taxation.
 So he and his family stayed in the honeymoon suite of the King David Hotel while his father worked.
 Obviously, Henry had not been won over to luxury and easy living.

-He had been back to Israel numerous times since then and, already known to authorities, had been unable to come in through the Ben Gurion Airport.
-Instead, he had to enter by land.
-Why that should have been possible when The Airport was closed to him, I have no idea, but he had arrived through Jordan, enjoying the archeology of Petra as his silver lining.
+He had been back to Israel numerous times since then and was well known to authorities.
+Consequently he had been unable to come in through the Ben Gurion Airport and instead, had to enter by land.
+Why that should have been possible when The Airport was closed to him, I have no idea, but he had come through Jordan, enjoying the archeology of Petra as his silver lining.

-Incidentally, that job of being a witness was a well-understood function of most foreigners visiting, and it often it did work to curb the actions of settlers.
+That job, being a witness, was a well-understood function of most foreigners visiting, and it often it did work to curb the actions of settlers.
 But not always: some members of a group called Christian Peacemakers (in this case, I believe, from Chili) had recently been beaten up as they escorted schoolchildren to the town of At-tuwani, mentioned above.

-Evidence of Henry’s effectiveness as a protester and life-long activist was that his daughter and niece were inspired to be part of our program.
-In fact they were old hands at protesting, and led a meeting during our first week to explain how an upcoming demonstration would be made.
-‘After their Friday prayers we go down to the gate the farmers have to pass through to get to their land and make a racket; the soldiers fire some tear gas at us; we run away; and then we come back; the kids throw some rocks; they chase us again; we come back again…’
+Evidence of Henry’s effectiveness, not just as a protester and life-long activist, but as an inspiration to others, was that his daughter and niece were part of our program.
+In fact they too were old hands at protesting, and led a meeting during our first week to explain how an upcoming demonstration would be unfold.
+‘After their Friday prayers we go down to the gate the farmers have to pass through to get to their land, and make a racket; the soldiers fire some tear gas at us and we run away; then we come back; the kids probably throw some rocks; they chase us again; we come back again…’

-That excuse, by the way, like most of its kind, is basically for timidity: it has a rational side but, of course, so does timidity.
-It is part and parcel of Justice Lite.
+(That excuse, by the way, like most of its kind, is for timidity: it has its rational side but, so does timidity.}

 As it happened, we didn’t need him and didn’t go to the Kibbutz directly from the airport, though we did visit later.
 We were tired and went straight to Bethlehem for a short meeting, and then home to our families.